Temporary high balances

 - Land register and HMRC records.

-This list isn't exhaustive and the evidence required will depend on the life event of your individual circumstances.
-If you provide the relevant supporting evidence, we'll pay you compensation within three months.
+This list isn't exhaustive and the evidence we need will depend on your individual circumstances.
+If you provide the relevant supporting evidence and your claim is eligible under the rules we’re required to follow, we'll pay you compensation within three months.